Refinance rates with Laurel Road start at 1.89%.

 If you use a private loan to refinance your federal loans, though, you will lose access to certain benefits, such as student loan forgiveness for engineers and income-driven repayment plans.
 Weigh out the pros and cons to determine if it’s the right move for you.

-After you’ve secured your best interest rate — or even if you chose not to refinance – the next best thing for you to do is start making payments on your loans biweekly instead of monthly.
+After you’ve secured the best interest rate — or even if you chose not to refinance — start making payments on your loans biweekly instead of monthly.
 Biweekly or half-payments will lead to the equivalent of one full extra payment per year, helping you make a bigger dent in your student loans.

 - Split your monthly payment in half.

-- Ensure that your first two half payments are made before your next due date.
+- Ensure that your both of your payments are made before your next due date.

 - Read your statement online to make sure your servicer is applying them correctly.

-Once you’ve optimized your payments to make sure as much of your money is going to the balance as possible, the next step is to set a target payoff date.
+Once you’ve optimized your payments to make sure as much of your money is going to the principal as possible, the next step is to set a target payoff date.
 Setting an earlier payoff date than the current term of the student loans for your engineering degree will help you save money on interest, and free you from debt sooner.

-- Choose a target date based on the maximum amount you can afford to pay each month.
+- Pick a date based on the maximum amount you can afford to pay each month.

-- Decide on a payoff date based on the maximum amount of years you’re okay with being in student loan debt.
+- Decide on a payoff date based on the maximum amount of years you’re comfortable with being in student loan debt.

 - Think about another goal you want to reach and pick your date based on when you want to reach that goal.

 Once you’ve picked a target payoff date, calculate how much you’ll need to pay per month to hit it using our Student Loan Payment Calculator.
 You can also use our Student Loan Prepayment Calculator to see how much you’d save in interest, and how much time you’d shave off your repayment term, by paying extra every month.
 Note – These calculators are estimates.